 Welcome

-This is also Joseph's actual 13th Birthday.1030 Service.
-This will be held at Sinai Synagogue, 2a Roman Rd, Leeds, West Yorkshire, LS8 2AN*, followed by Kiddish at 1230.1830 Evening reception at Leodiensian (Leos) Rugby Club, Crag Lane, Off King Lane, Alwoodley, Leeds, West Yorkshire, LS17 5PR.
+1030 Service.
+This will be held at Sinai Synagogue, 2a Roman Avenue, Leeds, West Yorkshire, LS8 2AN*, followed by Kiddish at 1230.1830 Evening reception at Leodiensian (Leos) Rugby Club, Crag Lane, Off King Lane, Alwoodley, Leeds, West Yorkshire, LS17 5PR.
 Please note the turning is not easy to find.
 The What3Words address for the turning is ///cube.hats.since.
-Please also note that cars can be left safely overnight.*Synagogue is currently in the early stages of redevelopment planning.
-In the unlikely event that we have to change the venue we shall let you know by email.If you would like to book our wonderful band, please contact Marcus on [email protected]
+Please also note that cars can be left securely overnight in the locked car park.*Synagogue is currently in the early stages of redevelopment planning.
+The heating is not always sufficient; feel free to keep your coat on.
+In the unlikely event that we have to change the venue we shall let you know by email.If you would like to book our wonderful band, please contact Marcus:

 About the service